ONEmCommunications/documents/docs/getting_started/python_run_local.md

 --Reply A-B
 ```

+!!! important
-_*the name of your app will be different, as chosen in the developer portal_
+    The name of your app will be different, as chosen in the developer portal

 The above sms response is rendered based on the HTTP json response returned by our `/` url.